-Hold the blue trigger cap down and move the Quick Stick to the left to move the discharge chute to the left; move the Quick Stick to the right to move the discharge chute to the right (Figure 22).
+Hold the blue trigger cap down and move the Quick Stick to the left to move the discharge chute to the left; move the Quick Stick to the right to move the discharge chute to the right (Figure 25).

-If the chute does not turn as far to the left as it does to the right, ensure that the cable is routed to the inside of the handles. refer to Checking and Adjusting the Skids and Scraper (page 18).
+If the chute does not turn as far to the left as it does to the right, ensure that the cable is routed to the inside of the handles.